fledman/notification_tracer/README.md

 # NotificationTracer

-A convenient way to process ActiveSupport Notifications together with the call stack.
+A convenient way to process ActiveSupport notifications together with the call stack.

 ## Installation